lmh4686/T2A2-_assessment/README.md

 <img src="docs/Brand.png">

-`backref` is a legacy way to define what parent table should be called in child's model.
-This value can be used in child's model Schema and when referring the foreign key column that comes from the parent table.
+`backref` is a legacy way to define what parent table should be called in its child model.
+In its child model, this value can be used in `Schema` to define the `fields` and it also can be used when referring its parent table that corresponding foreign key comes from.
-In the case of using `backref`, it only requires to define a relationship in the parent's model.
+In the case of using `backref`, it only requires to define a relationship in the parent model.

 <b>Defining one to many relationship:</b>

-1. Since a Brand can have many Models, so the `models` should be pluralized.
+1. Since one brand can have many models, so the `models` is pluralized when defining a relationship.
 2. Call `.relationship()` method to define relationship
-3. Write the `__tablename__` value of the model that want to create relationship with the current Model in string for the first argument.
+3. For the first argument, write the child model name.
+This should be written in the form of string.
 4. Set `backref` for the second argument.
-This should be the name of the current model in string.
-This name can be referred in the child Model's Schema.
+This value is used as reference in its child model to refer its parent model.
-Since a Model can have only one Brand, so this should be singular in this case.
+Since a model can have only one brand, so this should be singular in this case.

 <img src="docs/model.png">

 <b>Defining a foreign key</b>

 1. Set the column's name.
-In this case, the foreign key is the Brand's id so it should `brand_id`.
+In this case, the foreign key is the Brand's id so it should `brand_id` by convention.
-2. Call `.Column()` method to create a new column.
+2. Call `.Column()` method to create a column.
 3. Write data type of the column in the first argument.
 4. Call `.ForeignKey()` method to set the foreign key for the second argument.
-5. Write `tablename.pk(id)` in string as a `.ForeignKey` argument.
+5. Write `tablename.pk(id)` in string as `.ForeignKey`'s argument.

 ### Database